Shady Side Academy: History

 In recent years, the school has worked to implement "green," or environmentally friendly, changes to its campuses.
 The 2006 renovation of Rowe Hall, the main academic building, uses several "green" concepts.
-The $6.8 million renovation of this primary Senior School facility emphasized environmentally friendly approaches, from glass that allows more light into classrooms (allowing the building to maintain lower electricity usage levels) to rainwater collected in an underground cistern, then used to flush toilets and urinals.
+The $6.8 million renovation of this primary Senior School facility emphasized environmentally friendly approaches, from glass that lets more light into classrooms (helping the building maintain lower electricity usage) to rainwater collected in an underground cistern and used to flush toilets and urinals.
 In the fall of 2007, the Rowe Hall Complex earned Gold LEED (Leadership in Energy and Environmental Design) Certification, becoming the only high school in the Commonwealth of Pennsylvania to have done so.

 The McIlroy Center for Science and Innovation opened in 2018 as the new home of the Senior School Science Department.
 The building's construction was made possible by the fundraising efforts of The Campaign for Shady Side.
-The Mcllroy Center is a Gold LEED-certified "green" building with sustainable features that reduce environmental impact while creating teaching opportunities, such as a rooftop solar array and monitoring system and a rain garden to collect storm runoff.
+The Mcllroy Center is a Gold LEED-certified "green" building with sustainable features that reduce environmental impact while creating teaching opportunities, such as a rooftop solar array and monitoring system, and a rain garden to collect storm runoff.
 The Glimcher Tech & Design Hub, a dynamic facility dedicated to innovation, creativity, technology, and design, opened at the Senior School in September 2019.
 The 12,000-square-foot space includes three primary areas: a Fabrication and Robotics Wing, a Computer Science Wing, and a café.
-The facility is on the lower levels of Rowe and Memorial Halls, in the space formerly occupied by the Science Department, before moving to the new McIlroy Center for Science & Innovation in 2018.
+The facility is on the lower levels of Rowe and Memorial Halls, in the space formerly occupied by the Science Department before the department moved to the new McIlroy Center for Science & Innovation in 2018.